5 Essential Ingredients for Customer-Centric Marketing

 Back

 Every customer is unique.
 They have individual needs, preferences and desires.
-That means customer focus has to be at the heart of any modern business-to-consumer (B2C) marketing strategy.
+That means a consumer-centric approach has to be at the heart of any modern business-to-consumer (B2C) marketing strategy.

 We all know that relationships are vital to any business.
 So why do some businesses ignore those relationships in favour of a scatter gun approach that shoots out communications like clowns from a cannon?
-By putting your customer at the centre of your marketing strategy, you not only tell your audience that you value them as a group, you help nurture an environment that shows you value them as individuals.
+By building a customer-centric strategy, you not only tell your audience that you value them as a group, you help nurture an environment that shows you value them as individuals.
 That’s a powerful sentiment in today’s world, and we can prove it.

 Make it personal

 This tangible personal experience builds tangible business results.
-A study by OneSpot showed that 88% of consumers admitted personalised content positively impacted how they felt about a brand, with the majority of respondents also saying it improved trust and brand loyalty.
-On the other side of that equation, an Evergage study of marketers found that 88% of respondents had realised a measurable boost in business results from introducing personalisation.
+A study showed that 88% of consumers admitted personalised content positively impacted how they felt about a brand, with the majority of respondents also saying it improved trust and brand loyalty.
+On the other side of that equation, when presented with personalised deals or discounts, 63% of millennials, 58% of Gen X, and 46% of Baby Boomers are open to sharing their personal information with businesses.

 Personalisation isn’t just a shiny ribbon on top of a parcel.
 It’s a fundamental opportunity to engage your audience in a meaningful way.